Xtension

 Xtension (軍事攻略; foaled 2 February 2007) is a Hong Kong–based retired racehorse and breeding stallion.
-He is one of the nominees of 2010-2011 Hong Kong Horse of the Year.
+He was one of the nominees of 2010-2011 Hong Kong Horse of the Year.
+He raced for two seasons in the United Kingdom before moving to Hong Kong, racing for four seasons with back to back wins in the Champions Mile and 9 places out of 25 starts.